R. Kelly avoids lengthy add-on to 30-year prison sentence

 In presentencing filings, prosecutors described Kelly as “a serial sexual predator” who used his fame and wealth to reel in, sexually abuse and then discard star-struck fans.

-U.S. Assistant Attorney Jeannice Appenteng on Thursday urged the judge to set a longer sentence and keep Kelly in prison “for the rest of his life.”
+U.S. Assistant Attorney Jeannice Appenteng on Thursday urged the judge to keep Kelly in prison “for the rest of his life.”

 Kelly’s abuse of children was all the worse, she said, because he “memorialized” his abuse by filming victims, including Jane.
 She told the court Kelly “used Jane as a sex prop, a thing” for producing pornographic videos.

-In prehearing filings, Kelly’s lawyer, Jennifer Bonjean, accused prosecutors of offering an “embellished narrative” in an attempt to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”
+In prehearing filings, however, Bonjean accused prosecutors of offering an “embellished narrative” to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”

 Bonjean said Kelly has suffered enough, including financially.
 She said his worth once approached $1 billion, but that he “is now destitute.”

-She also argued that Kelly’s silence should not be viewed as a lack of remorse.
+And she stressed that Kelly’s silence in the courtroom should not be viewed as a lack of remorse.

-She said that while she advised Kelly not to speak because he continues to appeal his convictions and could face other legal action, “He would like to, he would like to very much.”
+She said Kelly “very much” wanted to speak but she advised him not to because he continues to appeal his convictions and could face other legal action.

 Follow Michael Tarm on Twitter at https://twitter.com/mtarm